cferdinandi/adventure/content/adventures/the-ghost-ship.md

-## Secrets

-- The island is home to a reclusive druid who cares for the creatures of the island.
-- A giant crab, the size of a house, protects the island from intruders.
-While resting, he looks like a giant boulder.
-He's friends with the druid.
-- The druid has created a small army of sentient plants at various places along the island.
-They provide an early warning system against intruders.
-- Because of how often ships wreck on the island, the druid has amassed a horde of gold, jewels, and rare artifacts.
-He has no interest or use in material wealth, and often uses gold coins as skipping stones.
-A massive collection of them can be found at the bottom of the Big Lake.

 ## Creatures & Traps

 - **Awoken Plants.** Carnivorous plants, treefolk, vine snakes, and coconut or pinecone monsters are among the various sentient plants that guard the island and will attack intruders who get too close to the center of the island.